The translation of this document is outdated.

 General Provisions

 Section 1.
-Terms Used in this
+Terms Used in the Law

-possibility for computer users connected to an electronic
+the possibility for computer users connected to an electronic

-communication network to send and receive a notification;
+communications network to send and receive a notification;

 2) information society service - a distance service